Written By Rick de Groot

 Concatenate Values

 When working with Power Query, it’s important to know how to concatenate values.
-There are a few methods available in the M language to do just that.
+There are a few methods available in the M language allow you to concatenate.

 Combination Operator: &

 Let’s say you have two columns in your table, “First Name” and “Last Name”.
-You can use the Combination Operator to combine them into a single “Full Name”.
+You can use Power Query’s Combination Operator to combine texts into a single “Full Name”.

 To concatenate two columns in Power Query, you: